-The decibel is a unit that expresses relative difference in power or sound level.
-The figure of { dB is usually given as the smallest sonic change detectable by most people, although over a wide spectrum of music or sound and under controlled conditions, a third of this amount is detectable to many.
-The threshold of heating (the point al which one no longer can hear anything even at the most sensitive frequency range of 1-3 kHz, in the upper midrange/lower treble) is approximately "0-dB SPL" (sound-pressure level, a standardized measurement), and the level at which most people put their hands over their cars is about 115-120 average SPL, Some can tolerate 130-dB-SPL averages, which are harmful over time; others eave the room at 110; the dynamic range of human hearing thus is customarily said to be around 120 dB.
-Note that the relationships among SPL terms are widely misunderstood and misidentified, If the true (instantaneous) peaks are around 115-dB SPL, then the standard fast readings of maxima are about 103-106 - and these are often labeled "peaks" even within the audio world, especially in discussions of power-amplifier requirements for reproducing conventionally measured fast maximum SPLs - and the average (sky readings) level is around 100-102 or so.
+[&]quot;The decibel is a unit that expresses relative difference in power or sound level.
+The figure of 1 dB is usually given as the smallest sonic change detectable by most people, although over a wide spectrum of music or sound and under controlled conditions, a third of this amount is detectable to many.
+The threshold of hearing (the point at which one no longer can hear anything even at the most sensitive frequency range of 1-3 kHz, in the upper midrange lower treble) is approximately "0-dB SPL" (sound-pressure level, a standardized measurement), and the level at which most people put their hands over their ears is about 115-420 average SPL.
+Some can tolerate 130-dB-SPL averages, which are barmful over time; officers leave the room at 100; the dynamic range of human hearing thus is customatily said to be around 120 dB.
+Note that the relationships among SPL terms are widely misunderstood and misidentified.
+If the true (instantaneous) peaks are around 115-dB SPL, then the standard fast readings of maxima are about 103-106 - and these are often labeled "peaks" even within the audio world, especially in discussions of power-amplifier requirements for reproducing conventionally measured (ast maximum SPLs - and the average (show readings) level is around 100-102 or so.